What is the difference: rental yield and rental return?

 Cash-on-cash return looks at annual pre-tax cash flow divided by the cash you have tied up (deposit + buying costs + any refurb).
 This is especially useful if you’re using a mortgage.

-How to calculate yield with a UK example
+How to calculate rental yield: a UK worked example

 Step 1 - Gross yield